BREAKING: MPD investigating after dead body found inside hotel room in Tillman’s Corner

-The discovery was made inside a room at the Baymont Inn and Suites in Tillman’s Corner around 8:30 Sunday morning.
+The discovery was made inside a room at the Baymont Inn and Suites in Tillmans Corner Sunday morning.

 It is not known whether this is a suicide or homicide and no other information has been released at this time as it is an active investigation.